accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/obligations.md

   3. The criterion concerns content subject to exemption for disproportionate burden that is accompanied by an accessible digital alternative.
 For example, a statistical table with graphics that offers a digital alternative in text.
 In this case, the criteria applicable to content subject to derogation will not apply.
       Please note: if the content subject to exemption for disproportionate burden does not offer an accessible digital alternative, the criteria for this content are considered applicable.

 The pages or screens are then tested against the applicable criteria.
-These tests provide :
+These tests provide

   * the number of validated and non-validated criteria for each page or screen
   * the compliance rate for each page or screen.

 Please note:

-  * a criterion is validated for a given page or screen when all the elements of the page or screen have passed the tests used to validate the criterion ;
+  * a criterion is validated for a given page or screen when all the elements of the page or screen have passed the tests used to validate the criterion;
   * if a single element of the page or screen does not pass the tests for a criterion, the criterion cannot be validated;
   * if the page or screen is part of a process (making a declaration, taking part in a public consultation, making an appointment), a criterion is validated for a page in the process only if it is validated for all the pages or screens in the process.